ReSeek: A Self-Correcting Framework for Search Agents with Instructive Rewards: Experiments

 \myparagraph{Interaction Turns Study.} We perform an ablation over the number of turns to isolate the effect of the action budget and to test whether models can leverage iterative self-correction.
 Here, turns denotes the maximum number of actions the model may execute for a query.
-This setup tests whether extra action steps help the model recheck evidence and revise hypotheses, or whether performance already saturates with a minimal search-then-answer cycle.
-As shown in Figure~\ref{fig:abl_turns}, the baselines improve substantially from one to two turns, then show little or no gain at three and four turns, consistent with their two-step workflow (typically one turn to search and one to answer).
-In contrast, ReSeek improves monotonically from one through four turns, indicating stronger self-correction: with more turns it re-queries evidence when uncertain, refines its plan, and revises its answer.
-The average performance mirrors this trend, with ReSeek achieving the highest mean score, demonstrating that our method converts a larger turn budget into genuine gains rather than redundancy.
+As shown in Figure~\ref{fig:abl_turns}, the baselines improve substantially from 1 to 2 turns but saturate thereafter, consistent with a simple search-then-answer workflow (typically one turn to search and one turn to answer).
+In contrast, ReSeek improves monotonically up to four turns, confirming its ability to leverage extra steps for re-querying and plan refinement, converting larger budgets into genuine gains.

-\myparagraph{Sensitivity to the retrieval encoder.} We ablate the search embedding on the Wiki18 corpus while holding the rest of the pipeline fixed and evaluating across qwen3b/7b base and instruction backbones.
-As shown in Figure~\ref{fig:abl_embed}, BM25~\citep{robertson2009probabilistic} consistently underperforms the dense retrievers, reflecting lexical mismatch and limited semantic coverage.
-Among dense encoders, E5~\citep{wang2022text}, Qwen~\citep{zhang2025qwen3}, and Conan~\citep{li2025conan} are close, with Qwen slightly ahead of E5.
+\myparagraph{Sensitivity to the retrieval encoder.} We ablate the search embedding on the Wiki18 corpus by training a dedicated agent for each retriever.
+Throughout this process, we hold the rest of the pipeline fixed and evaluate the results, covering both base and instruction backbones.
+As shown in Figure~\ref{fig:abl_embed}, BM25~\cite{robertson2009probabilistic} consistently underperforms the dense retrievers, reflecting lexical mismatch and limited semantic coverage.
+Among dense encoders, E5~\cite{wang2022text}, Qwen~\cite{zhang2025qwen3}, and Conan~\cite{li2025conan} are close, with Qwen slightly ahead of E5.
 Because our datasets are entity-centric, retrieval isn’t particularly hard and performance changes little with reasonably capable embeddings.